 During my years at KQED FM, I wrote Public Service Announcements for nonprofit groups who sent Press Releases to our radio station, hoping for on-air mention of their events on our daily, KQED FM Community Calendar.
 I volunteered with FM production staff during Sedge Thompson’s West Coast Weekend, a live two-hour broadcast on Saturday mornings, first held inhouse, then from Ft.
 Mason Center and later, from The Top of the Mark, in the Mark Hopkins Hotel.
 (That program is now Sedge Thompson’s West Coast Live.)

-A Once Dynamic And Visionary Broadcast Production Environment
+Once A Dynamic And Visionary Production Environment

 Working at KQED was very rewarding and I have many fond memories of staff and KQED productions from my time there.
 As staff, we worked together, socialized together and volunteered together after hours at the station, on location, plus doing volunteer service for outside organizations around the greater Bay Area region.